2016 Schedule of Events*

 Back by popular demand is our corn cannon where you can test your aim by shooting at various targets.

 Cost: Two shots for $1

 One of the most enjoyed activities at the Fall Farm Fest is the Scarecrow Contest.
 Visitors of the festival are invited to take a stroll or wagon ride down scarecrow lane and vote for their favorite scarecrow.
-Last year over 35 creative scarecrows were displayed by local business, organizations and groups.
-If you would like to create a scarecrow for this year's contest please fill out the registration form
+Voting for your favorite scarecrow will take place at the Information Booth.
+Please be sure to vote!

 Kiddie Tractor Pull